pypeit/PypeIt/doc/calibrations/wave_calib.rst

 If your solution is good enough (rms < 0.1 pixels), then `pypeit_identify`_ will automatically prompt you after you quit the GUI to see if you want to save the solution.
-Note, you can increase this tolerance using the command line option `pixtol`, or by setting the `force_save` command line option.
+Note, you can increase this tolerance using the command-line option `pixtol`, or by setting the `force_save` command-line option.

 In addition to writing the wavelength solution to the current working directory, ``PypeIt`` now also saves the solution in